Obeya: Description

 It is considered a component of lean manufacturing and in particular the Toyota Production System.
-A variety of different analogies have been drawn between an obeya and other real life systems and structures.
-The most famous of which being the analogy between Obeya and the bridge of a ship or a war room, On which many different roles come together to contribute to the larger goal of not only operating a complex entity (like a ship in this case), but doing so in a way that allows for all the roles to be connected and understood.
-It is no surprise then that an obeya has been described as "the brain of the system".
+A variety of different analogies have been drawn between an Obeya and other real life systems and structures.
+One such example is the bridge of a ship, where many different crewmates come together to support the operation of a complex entity by allowing all roles to be connected and understood.
+Obeya has been described as "the brain of the system".

 During the product and process development, all individuals involved in managerial planning meet in a "great room" to speed up communication and decision-making.
-This is intended to increase efficiency and bring a better flow to the project, as well as an understanding of one’s role within the cycle of the process.
+This is intended to increase efficiency and bring a better flow to the project, as well as an understanding of one's role within the cycle of the process.